GoncaloBranquinho/typerRux/README.md

 Test your typing speed and accuracy with randomly generated sentences

 ## Prerequisites
-  • Python

-  • Curses Library
+  • Python and Curses Library installed

   ### Windows users
   You will need to install windows-curses before running my game